 1.2.
 A: All participants consider all cross sections, except for INL that has selection criteria for limiting the total number of variable to be adjusted.

-2. A: In general all participants are able to treat all reactions if specified by the user and if associated sensitivity coefficients are provided.
+2. A: In general, all participants are able to treat all reactions if specified by the user and if associated sensitivity coefficients and covariances are provided.

 2. B: JAEA and ORNL can treat explicitly the self-shielding.
 CEA can do it only for nuclear parameters adjustment, not for multigroup.
 ANL, INL, and IPPE can treat the self shielding factors has separate variables in the adjustment.
 JSI cannot treat it.